krishnarocksteachershocks/Python/README.md

 # Python
-Python codes learnt in class
+This repository contains the python codes learnt in class.
+Learning different things in python is fun...